lohzhishen/SC1015-Diabetes_Prediction/README.md

 Google Colaboratory:

-* Upload "SC1015_Intro_to_DSAI.ipynb" to google colab.
+* Upload "SC1015_Intro_to_DSAI.ipynb" to Google Colab.
-* Upload "heart_2020_cleaned.csv" to runtime environment.
-(Ensure that the whole file is uploaded before running the notebook or there will be errors)
+* Upload "heart_2020_cleaned.csv" to runtime environment (Ensure that the whole file is uploaded before running the notebook or there will be errors.)

 ## Problem Statement